technologiestiftung/energiekarte/README.md

 ## Context

-This application is almost completely based on open data.
-Open data is now an important part of Berlin's administrative activities and not only creates transparency and openness, but also enables analysis and applications like this to explore the city and come together for pre-christmas time.
+This application is based on open data.
+Open data is an important part of Berlin's administrative activities and not only creates transparency and openness, but also enables analysis and applications like this.
 You can find more open data at the [Berlin Open Data Portal](https://daten.berlin.de).

 ## Data

+You can find the raw data on the [BIM Website](https://bim-berlin.de/)

 ## Tech stack